Eddie "Rochester" Anderson: Progress in race relations

 Anderson, as Rochester, demonstrates to John Forsythe how Benny pinches a penny on Bachelor Father, 1962.

 Among the most highly paid performers of his time, Anderson invested wisely and became wealthy.
 Until the 1950s, Anderson was the highest paid African American actor, earning an annual salary of $100,000.
 In 1962, Anderson reached Ebony magazine's list of the 100 wealthiest African Americans.
 Despite this success, he was so strongly identified with the Rochester role that many mistakenly believed that he was Benny's actual valet.
-Anderson's frequent visits to Benny's home may have helped perpetuate the myth, as Benny held the first rehearsal each week at his house in Beverly Hills.
+Anderson's frequent visits to Benny's home may have helped perpetuate the myth, as Benny held weekly cast rehearsals at his private residence in Beverly Hills.
 One listener, after hearing Rochester's jokes about his low salary, sent Benny a scolding letter and then sent another to Anderson urging him to sue Benny.

 When Benny brought his show to television in 1950, Anderson remained part of the cast until the show left the air after the 1964–1965 season.
 Anderson appeared as Rochester in a 1953 episode of The Milton Berle Show and a 1962 episode of Bachelor Father.

 During a February 1958 taping of a Shower of Stars special to celebrate Benny's "40th birthday," Anderson suffered a mild heart attack.
 A Life magazine photo after the incident showed Benny's concern for Anderson.
 After Benny's show left the airwaves, it was four years before the two men worked together again, but they remained in contact with each other.
 Anderson said, "We always exchange Christmas gifts and he's not as stingy as he pretends to be."

 Anderson appeared as Rochester in Benny's 1968 special Jack Benny's Bag.
 The following year, he appeared in the special Jack Benny's New Look.

 Upon Benny's death in 1974, Anderson tearfully spoke of Benny with admiration and respect.